danyx23/elm-from-scratch/03 Functions and types.md

 	title ++ " (" ++ (toString year) ++ ")"
 ```

-The function toString turns an `Int` into a `String` (the signature is: `Int -> String`) and is exactly what we need here.
+The function toString turns an `Int` into a `String` (the signature is: `toString : Int -> String`) and is exactly what we need here.
 Again, we use parenthesis to make it clear that we want to concat the result of `toString year`.

 This whole thing is now a little long and doesn't read very nicely.
-Could we store "toString year" somewhere and then reference to it by name?
+Could we store the result of "toString year" somewhere and then reference to it by name?
 We can't extract it to a top level value because the year is an argument to our function.
-We could extract it into a "yearToString year =" function, but then we would still have to use parenthesis.
+We could extract it into a "yearToString year =" function, but then we would still have to use parenthesis because it wouls still necessitate a function call.
 Let's try something else:

 ```Elm
 formatMovieString : String -> Int -> String